jldugger/blog/content/Misc/time-management-for-system-administrators-review.md

 or better than the old Palm PDAs.
 The author makes a point about a _centralized calendar_ but all that's really called for is a _unified calendar_.
 For example, a unified view of your work calendar on Exchange and a personal calendar on CalDAV or Google.
-[My phone][8] supports local calendars and oddly, Exchange but not CalDAV.
+My phone supports local calendars and oddly, Exchange but not CalDAV.
 I really hope the next firmware release of Maemo adds CalDAV because it would solve this problem neatly.
 Failing that, I really think it's something for Meego to look at.